 Learn to Cook

 Despite what some popular TV shows might say, learning to cook isn’t about impressing people.
 It’s not about becoming a chef or hosting the fanciest dinner parties.
 Home cooking is about being able to transform ingredients into meals.
 Learning to cook means learning the basic skills to see the potential in raw ingredients.
 It means learning simple combinations and techniques that can be applied in many ways to many different items that make many different nourishing meals.
 This knowledge is powerful, because it gives you the control over what you eat.
 It gives you choice.
 It’s a power that big supermarkets and corporations don’t want you to have because they want you to be dependant on the fat-, salt-, sugar-filled products they sell.
 Get to the point where some braising some vegetables is more appealing and takes less mental effort than a frozen pizza and you are on the right track.

 LOVE them.
 Not just tolerate them.
 LOVE them.
 It takes effort if you palate is accustomed to processed food.
 It can also take effort if you are dedicated to eating meat as the main part of every meal.
 We all need to eat less meat, but for most carnivores I know that’s only going to work if the vegetables are delicious and appealing alternatives.
 So practice eating them often.

 Get out of the supermarket

 Supermarkets are have their appeal to some, but they simply aren’t the cheapest way to get real food.
 Buy Dry goods from a co op or bulk retailer.
 Buy fresh produce from a coop or farmers market.
-Use an online retailer like Aussie Farmers Direct or OOOOBY.
+Use an social enterprise like Harvest Hub or OOOOBY (look for others that are local to you).
 Go to pick your own farms.
 Use local small businesses.
 There are plenty of other strategies that allow you to take back control and provide you with better, fresher, cheaper food.